-Before we touch any parameters, you need a quick mental model of how text generation works.
+Before tuning parameters, you need a simple model of how text generation works.
 An LLM does not "write" text the way a human does.
 It predicts one token at a time.

 At each step, the model looks at everything generated so far and produces a probability distribution over all possible next tokens.
 The word "the" might have a 15% chance, "a" might have 8%, "Hello" might have 0.001%.
 The model then picks one token from this distribution, appends it to the output, and repeats.